w3com-sas/hulk/Resources/doc/1_create_json_file.rst

 B) Global actions
 -----------------

 Global actions are defined to manage multiple rows of the DataTable.
-It's an array so it can contain lot of actions.
  In the front of the application, these appear when user click on "Action" link.

 Excel export
 ~~~~~~~~~~~~